riscv-boom/riscv-boom/docs/sections/intro-overview/riscv-isa.rst

       have loads snoop other loads nor does coherence traffic need to snoop the LSU, as required by sequential consistency.

-* **Accrued floating point exception flags**
+* **Accrued Floating Point (FP) exception flags**

-    * The fp status register does not need to be renamed, nor can FP instructions throw exceptions themselves.
+    * The FP status register does not need to be renamed, nor can FP instructions throw exceptions themselves.

 * **No integer side-effects**

-    * All integer ALU operations exhibit no side-effects, save the writing of the destination register.
+    * All integer ALU operations exhibit no side-effects, other than the writing of the destination register.
 This prevents the need to rename additional condition state.